 Nowadays home renovation is about so much more than simply picking out a new set of curtains, or redoing your kitchen floor.
-The emergence of new technology has put home automation front and center of any homeowner’s future plans.
+Aside from adding suede granite countertops to make one’s home more elegant, the emergence of new technology has put home automation front and center of any homeowner’s future plans.
 Things such as home security systems have been around for some time now—cameras and alarms used to make suburban homes more secure.
 But now full home automation is becoming the norm—your security cameras, lights, and alarms, all linked to the same system, allowing you to control it on your smartphone from wherever you happen to be.

 So what’s next for home automation?
 Beyond security, what can we expect to see in the next decade or so from the world of smart home technology?
 Will we be able to talk to our homes?
 Leave them to clean themselves?
 Here are some of the biggest developments that we are starting to see in home automation in the next few years.